qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

   fail.

-- The QIR specification is intended to be backward compatible within the same major version, but may introduce additional features as part of newer minor versions.
-The behavior of the `"qir_minor_version"` flag must hence be `Max`, so that merging two modules compiled for different minor versions results in a module that adheres to the newer of the two versions.
+- The QIR specification is intended to be backward compatible within the same major version but may introduce additional features as part of newer minor versions.
+The behavior of the `"qir_minor_version"` flag must hence be `Max` so that merging two modules compiled for different minor versions results in a module that adheres to the newer of the two versions.